-On Campus (lecture): Monday 10:00 am -11:30 a.m. - HC 2462/4Combined Lecture and Lab On Campus (lab) Wednesday 11:00 am - 3:30 pm Haley Center 2462/4 Combined Lecture and Lab Field Placement lab times may be flexed on the Weds. meeting date earlier in the day based on scheduling for lab placements.
+On Campus (lecture): Tuesday 6:00pm-7:50pm. - HC 2462/4Combined Lecture and Lab On Campus (lab) Wednesday 11:00 am - 3:30 pm Haley Center 2462/4 Combined Lecture and Lab Field Placement lab times may be flexed on the Weds. meeting date earlier in the day based on scheduling for lab placements.
 However, all students must meet on the Weds.
 Date only.

-Goals and Objectives - In this methods course we will learn and practice methods of teaching aligned with "inquiry" from the National Science Education Standards and applied within a Learning Cycle Model for teaching as outlined in the Please note that this document is subject to minor amendments or revisions at the discretion of the course instructor
+Goals and Objectives - In this methods course we will learn and practice methods of teaching aligned with "inquiry" from the Next Generation Standards and applied within a Learning Cycle Model for teaching as outlined in the Alabama

-Alabama Course of Study: Science.
+Course of Study: Science.
 While coteaching and learning new educational methods, you will begin to reflect on practice and make the necessary changes required of professional science educators to improve practice.